 He was wrong about everything that Trump was pushing to get elected that got him elected.

-He was wrong about him not being able to be elected, and he didn't support the things that got him elected.
+He was wrong about him not being able to be elected.

-And so naturally people have got to be aware that when the president is trying to keep some of the most important promises, Rove is going to be out there undoing it.
+And so naturally, people have got to be aware that when the president is trying to keep some of the most important promises, Rove is going to be out there undoing it.

-And remember, Rove was for that first health care bill, and some of them said, well, you know, if you guys had just jumped on and and agreed to that, then it would have been win at the sales.
+And some have said, well, you know, if you guys had just jumped on and agreed to that, then it would have been win at the sales.

-But the trouble is premiums would have continued to skyrocket, and a year after that bad bill, if we had passed that disastrous thing that Rove and Priebus and all them loved, and the health insurance companies loved and the bailouts they were getting, then it would have been the end of our majority in uh a year from November, and the first thing these clans would have done when they get the majority was impeached Trump.
+And a year after that bad bill, if we had passed that disastrous thing that Rove and Priebus and all them loved, and the health insurance companies loved and the bailouts they were getting, then it would have been the end of our majority in a year from November.

 We did what we had to.

-They knew that when America found out what was in that bill, they were gonna trump turn on Trump.
+And another thing to remember: when those guys were saying, you got to pass this, you got to pass this, they knew that when America found out what was in that bill, they were going to turn on Trump.

-And God bless him, you know, President Trump, if you're him and you've seen us for years say we're gonna repeal it, we're gonna repeal it, and we pass a repeal and send it to President Obama and he vetoes it.
+You know, President Trump, if you're him and you've seen us for years say, we're going to repeal it, we're going to repeal it.

 And we couldn't even do that.